aspose-words/Aspose.Words-Documentation/net/developer-guide/linq-reporting-engine/template-syntax/_index.md

 **<<doc [document_expression]>>**

-` `REF note **Note –** A doc tag can be used almost anywhere in a template document except textboxes and charts.
+**Note –** A doc tag can be used almost anywhere in a template document except textboxes and charts.

 An expression declared within a doc tag is used by the engine to load a document to be inserted during runtime.
 The expression must return a value of one of the following types: